Webinative/dockerise-django/docs/part_2.md

 ## Using mobile devices for alpha-testing

-Often times during development, we'll need to test the app on mobile devices.
-You can access your computer's development server from your phone/tablet, provided they are connected to the same network (WiFi or LAN) as your computer.
+Often, during development, we'll need to test the app on mobile devices.
+You can access your computer's development server from your phone/tablet.
+However, your computer and mobile devices must be on the same network (WiFi or LAN).

 To test this, let's figure out the IP address of your computer.
 In most cases, your internal IP starts with `192`.
 Get your computer's LAN IP address by running the below command in your terminal.